kkoscielniak/digital-garden/knowledge/graph-ql/typeDefs.md

 ### Object types

-We cannot create nested types like in [[typescript]] - we need to define flat types and reuse them later:
+We cannot create nested types like in TypeScript - we need to define flat types and reuse them later:

 ```graphql
 type Quote {